Can I Revoke or Terminate a Revocable Living Trust?

 Terminating the Trust After the Trustor Dies

 When the trustor passes away, the revocable trust becomes irrevocable.
-It is essential to clarify with the investment institutions who now serves as the trustee.
+It is essential to name a successor trustee.
+The successor trustee takes over at your death.
+Take the time to clarify with investment institutions serving as the current trustee.

 Why Terminate a Revocable Living Trust

-Most people who choose to terminate a revocable living trust decide because the purpose or intention has been fulfilled.
+Most people who terminate a revocable living trust decide because the purpose or intention has been fulfilled.
 Often this intention is regarding the distribution of assets.
-That said, it is certainly possible to revoke trust for other reasons, including:
+That said, it is undoubtedly possible to revoke trust for other reasons, including:

-- There have been significant changes during the trustor’s lifetime, such as a marriage, divorce, or death of an heir.
+- Significant changes have occurred during the trustor’s lifetime, such as a marriage, divorce, or the death of an heir.

 - The trustor would like to make substantial changes to the trust, and a lawyer recommends terminating the current trust and creating a new one.